Canonical Ledger · 17 conditional completions

 Completed

-Here the instability is framed as loss of coherence capacity in velocity and pressure fields.
+Instability is framed as loss of coherence capacity in velocity and pressure fields.
 When Δ.72 coherence invariants remain bounded, the Navier–Stokes evolution is globally smooth and non explosive.

 3. Yang–Mills Existence and Mass Gap